nventefs/LPSD/README.md

 ### minWidth

+### User roles

 </details>

 <details>
   <summary><b>11.13 Open issues:</b></summary>

     ### minWidth
     - Carlo sent a fix for minWidth including Test Case 2 with a fail-safe catch for infinite loops on the forge side
     - New minWidth issue found where levels are not including bounding boxes of levels above
     - Had phone call with Carlo and Ron to determine root cause and look at fixes
     - Possible issue with Equation 3: B or Equation 5: L
 </details>

 <details>